CleverCloud/documentation/content/doc/addons/heptapod.md

 #### Activation

-On <heptapod.host>, the Shared Runners are disabled by default at Group creation time, and Projects created while they are disabled on the Group also will have them disabled.
+On heptapod.host, the Shared Runners are disabled by default at Group creation time, and Projects created while they are disabled on the Group also will have them disabled.

 This is nothing but the standard GitLab mechanism.
 If you maintain your own Group or Project runners, this makes sure the Clever Cloud Runner does not steal jobs from them, as chances are high that they would require a specific setup.
 Also, this avoids billing users for a service that they did not ask for and may not be aware of.